techEmprez/My_Portfolio/README.md

 # My_Portfolio

-A simple "Portfolio" web page
+A portfolio web page with professional details as regards projects done and contact detail.

 ## Built With